Pythias: Pythias the Younger

 Pythias the Younger married three times, but is also said to have predeceased her father.
 Her first husband was Nicanor, Aristotle's nephew by his sister Arimneste.
-According to Aristotle's will, Nicanor was to manage the family affairs until his son, Nicomachus came of age.
+According to Aristotle's will, Nicanor was to manage the family affairs until his son, Nicomachus, came of age.
 Pythias' second husband was Procles of Sparta.
-Pythias' third husband was Metrodorus, a physician.
+Pythias' third husband was Metrodorus, a physician; Diogenes Laertius relates that they had a son named Aristotle.

-Work in biology

-Pythias supposedly worked with her husband, Aristotle, on an encyclopedia from the material they gathered on their honeymoon on Mytilene.
-She is reputed to have collected a range of specimens of living things.
-Kate Campbell Hurd-Mead suggests that the couple collaborated in the study of generation.